napolitano/cordova-plugin-intent/README.md

 It is recommended to use a hook or the custom config plugin to ensure that the above XML will automatically added in case you want to have a fresh checkout or remove/add the platform.

-A very quick and much more dirty hook as ab example (tested on Mac OS-X, requires Ruby):
+A very quick and much more dirty example hook (tested on Mac OS-X, requires Ruby):

 ```ruby
 #!/usr/bin/env ruby